-Under the Director Compensation Program, as amended and restated in June 2019, each non-employee director who is elected or appointed to our Board will automatically receive an option to purchase 50,000 shares of our common stock upon the director's initial appointment or election to our Board (the "Initial Director Grant").
-In addition, each non-employee director who is serving on our Board immediately following an annual stockholder's meeting will automatically be granted an annual option to purchase 25,000 shares of our common stock on the date of such annual stockholder's meeting (the "Annual Director Grant").
+Under the Director Compensation Program, each non-employee director who is elected or appointed to our Board will automatically receive an option to purchase 50,000 shares of our common stock upon the director's initial appointment or election to our Board (the "Initial Director Grant").
+In addition, each non-employee director who is serving on our Board immediately following an annual stockholder's meeting will automatically be granted an annual option to purchase 25,000 shares of our common stock on the date of such annual stockholder's meeting (the "Annual Director Grant"), provided that the number of shares subject to the Annual Director Grant will be prorated for any partial year of service as a non-employee director.
 Each option granted under the Director Compensation Program has an exercise price per share equal to the closing trading price of our common stock on the date of grant (or the immediately preceding trading day if our common stock is not traded on the date of grant).
 The Initial Director Grant will vest as to 1/36th of the underlying shares on a monthly basis over three years, subject to continued service through each applicable vesting date.
-The Annual Director Grant will vest in full on the earlier of the first anniversary of the grant date or the next annual stockholders meeting, subject to continued service through the applicable vesting date.
+The Annual Director Grant will vest in full on the earlier of the first anniversary of the grant date or immediately prior to the next annual stockholders meeting, subject to continued service through the applicable vesting date.
 All equity awards granted to our non-employee directors under the Director Compensation Program will vest in full immediately prior to the consummation of a change in control.